PulseBeamDev/pulsebeam-js/demo-cdn/README.md

 4. On the second tab say `peer-29` in the first text box.
 Then click connect.
 5. You can edit the text in the bottom text box.
 And see it synchronizing between the peers.

-This demo will work globally within the scope of your app-id (not just two tabs within the same browser!).
+This demo will work globally within the scope of your project-id (not just two tabs within the same browser!).
 So feel free to have the one peer on a different network or machine.

 If desired, go to inspector, console to see logs on either tab